Updated: 18th April, 2019

-Whilst governments are creating decades'-long de-plastic strategies and the UN the Global Goals for the sustainable development Agenda 2030, what can be done by us all in the mean time to cut plastic pollution, debris and the negative impact on our health?
+Whilst governments are creating decades'-long de-plastic strategies and the UN the Global Goals for the sustainable development Agenda 2030, what part can we all play in helping cut plastic pollution, debris and the negative impact on our health?

-Consumer power can truly create global change if we all need shift our behaviour day to day.
+Consumer power can truly create global change if we all shift our behaviour day to day.

-You might know the old mantra of the 3Rs, but now it’s updated to 5.
+You might know the old mantra of the 3Rs, but now consider these 5 Rs:

-How can we #refuse, #reduce, #reuse, #repurpose and #recycle for more sustainable tourism?
+How can we #refuse, #reduce, #reuse, #repurpose and #recycle on our travels for more sustainable tourism?

-> or invest in your own resuable take-away tin box!
+> or invest in your own reusable take-away tin box!

-> Lapa Rios and Jicaro Island made a policy seven years ago to eliminate all single-use plastic straws.
+> Lapa Rios and Jicaro Island made a policy many years ago to eliminate all single-use plastic straws.

 > Nikoi Island use only bamboo straws, and carbonate their own water and make their own natural organic syrups for drinks too.